exercism/java/exercises/practice/scrabble-score/.approaches/introduction.md

 # Introduction

-There are various idiomatiuc ways to solve Scrabble Score.
+There are various idiomatic ways to solve Scrabble Score.
-The approaches could be to use a series of `if` statements, or a single `switch` statment.
+The approaches could be to use a series of `if` statements, or a single `switch` statement.
 Another approach could be to look up the score in a `HashMap` from inside the `reduce()` method.

 ## General guidance